-Note: Users not familiar with Windows should realize that if you delete a folder, it will delete all the files and folders within that directory.
+Note: Users not familiar with Windows should realize that if you delete a folder, it will delete all the files and folders within that folder.

-Tip: The steps below are for deleting a single file, but the same steps can be applied to delete multiple files if you highlight multiple files before performing any of the steps below.
+Tip: The steps below are for deleting a single file or folder.
+However, the same steps can be applied to delete multiple files or folders if you select several of them first.

-By far the easiest method of deleting files in Microsoft Windows is by locating the file, folder, shortcut, or other object you want to delete, highlight it by clicking the file once, and press the del or delete key on the keyboard.
+The easiest way to delete files and folders is to locate the item you want to delete, highlight it by clicking on the file or folder once, and then press the delete key on the keyboard.
 You can browse to the location of the file or folder using either My Computer or Windows Explorer.

 Delete file or folder by right-clicking